 DNS is the Domain Name System.
-Basically, DNS servers convert a domain name into an IP address (for example – 188.8.131.52).
-DNS maintains a huge distributed database of networks and address and it provides a way to determine the corresponding ip address to the domain name.
+Basically, DNS servers convert a domain name into an IP address (for example – 22.214.171.124).
+DNS maintains a huge distributed database of networks and address and it provides a way to determine the corresponding IP address to the domain name.

-So, DNS (Domain Name System) stores domain name and information relevant to a specific domain name in cache.
-The purpose of this cache to speed up process when user will come next time to visit same website.
+So, DNS (Domain Name System) stores domain name and information relevant to a specific domain name in the cache.
+The purpose of this cache to speed up the process when the user will come next time to visit the same website.
 But, if the DNS information of a website has changed, then the information stored in a computer’s DNS cache will have to be updated as well, or else the user will face several problems in accessing the website.
-This can be done by flush DNS cache and the updated DNS information will be stored in its place again when user will access the website.
+This can be done by flush DNS cache and the updated DNS information will be stored in its place again when the user will access the website.

-Type the following within the command prompt to flush dns: ipconfig /flushdns.
+Type the following within the command prompt to flush DNS: ipconfig /flushdns.

 ipconfig /displaydns – The /displaydns option outputs a list of the name-to-IP mappings currently in the cache.

-ipconfig /registerdns – This one does not relate to the local cache.
-The /register dns option contacts the dns server (as configured in the system’s tcp/ip settings), and tells the server its current IP address.
+ipconfig /flushdns – This option simply empties the local DNS cache.
+Nothing more, nothing less.
+Flushing the cache can be useful in certain network troubleshooting situations. ipconfig /registerdns – This one does not relate to the local cache.
+The /register dns option contacts the DNS server (as configured in the system’s TCP/IP settings), and tells the server its current IP address.
 This is useful when the DNS server is, for whatever reason, not updating correctly.